RubixML/Colors/README.md

 - [PHP](https://php.net) 7.1.3 or above

 ## Tutorial

+### Introduction
-In machine learning, synthetic data are used to either test an estimator or to augment a small dataset with more training data.
-Rubix provides a number of [Generators](https://docs.rubixml.com/en/latest/datasets/generators/api.html) which output a dataset in a particular shape and dimensionality.
-For this example project, we are going to generate [Blobs](https://docs.rubixml.com/en/latest/datasets/generators/blob.html) of colors using their RGB values as features.
-We'll form an [Aglomerate](https://docs.rubixml.com/en/latest/datasets/generators/agglomerate.html) of color Blobs and give each one a label corresponding to its base color name.
+In machine learning, synthetic data are often used to test an estimator and to augment a small dataset with more training data.
+In this tutorial we'll use synthetic data to train and test a Gaussian Mixture Model (GMM) to determine the color of a sample.

-> **Note**: Generators can generate both labeled and unlabeled datasets.
-The type of Dataset object returned depends on the generator.
-See the [API Reference](https://docs.rubixml.com/en/latest/datasets/generators/api.html) for more details.

-> The source code can be found in the [train.php](https://github.com/RubixML/Colors/blob/master/train.php) file in project root.
+> **Note:** The source code for this example can be found in the [train.php](https://github.com/RubixML/Colors/blob/master/train.php) file in project root.

+### Generating the Data
+Rubix ML provides a number of [Generators](https://docs.rubixml.com/en/latest/datasets/generators/api.html) which can output a dataset in a particular shape and dimensionality.
+For this example project, we are going to generate [Blobs](https://docs.rubixml.com/en/latest/datasets/generators/blob.html) of colors using their red, green, and blue (RGB) values as the features.
+The [Agglomerate](https://docs.rubixml.com/en/latest/datasets/generators/agglomerate.html) generator will combine and label the individual color generators to form a dataset consisting of all 10 colors.

 ```php
 use Rubix\ML\Datasets\Generators\Agglomerate;